 The human body only has one way of cooling itself down: Sweating.
-Dogs, it turns out, have multiple methods.
+Dogs, it turns out, have multiple different methods of cooling themselves down.

 Panting is your dog’s primary way of cooling off.
 When a dog pants, they start to evaporate moisture from their tongues, as well as the nasal passages and the lining of the lungs.
 When the air produced by panting passes over these moist tissues, your dog is cooled.
 In the same way that the human body uses evaporation to cool itself down via sweating, your dog’s body uses this moisture evaporation technique through the process of panting.